Tutorial: Create and manage Azure budgets

 After you create budgets, they show a simple view of your current spending against them.

 If you have a Pay-As-You-Go, MSDN, or Visual Studio subscription, your invoice billing period might not align to the calendar month.
-For those types of subscriptions and resource groups, you can create a budget that's aligned to your invoice period or to calendar months.
-To create a budget aligned to your invoice period, select a reset period of Billing month, Billing quarter or Billing year.
-To create a budget aligned to the calendar month, select a reset period of Monthly, Quarterly or Annually.
+For those subscription types and resource groups, you can create a budget that's aligned to your invoice period or to calendar months.
+To create a budget aligned to your invoice period, select a reset period of Billing month, Billing quarter, or Billing year.
+To create a budget aligned to the calendar month, select a reset period of Monthly, Quarterly, or Annually.

 After you create a budget, it is shown in cost analysis.
 Viewing your budget in relation to your spending trend is one of the first steps when you start to analyze your costs and spending.